frontendconf/frontconference-website/README.md

 ## Environment

 See `.env.template` for required environment variables.
 Locally, creating a `.env` file is probably the easiest way to provide them to the app.
-The values can be copied from Vercel's project settings, e.g.

 ## GraphQL